DeLesseps Story Morrison: Morrison as mayor

+In 1949, Morrison served as president of the National League of Cities.

 Despite running on a platform stressing the elimination of the Old Regular machine, after his election Morrison quickly built his own political organization, the Crescent City Democratic Association.
 The CCDA began finding its supporters jobs in City Hall and in municipal construction contracts.
 In October 1946, Morrison broke a garbage collectors' strike by organizing volunteer scab labor to take over the duties of the strikers.
 Morrison's organization's power quickly eclipsed that of the Old Regulars, and he secured easy re-elections in 1950, 1954, and 1958.

 Morrison pushed for a new city charter in 1954, which replaced the at-large council commission system with a legislative city council combining five district-based and two at-large members.
-The system of municipal government established by the 1954 charter still operates in New Orleans.
+The "strong mayor" system of municipal government established by the 1954 charter still operates in New Orleans.
 The charter limited the mayor to two consecutive four-year terms, but did not apply to Morrison, who was exempted by a grandfather clause.

 Morrison, crime, and the NOPD

 After assuming office in 1946, Morrison appointed Adair Watters superintendent of the New Orleans Police Department (NOPD) in an effort to eliminate corruption.
 But tensions developed when Watters moved to suppress gambling, prostitution, and other vice too zealously for Morrison's liking.
 Watters resigned in February 1949 because of Morrison's political interference with NOPD activities.
 Throughout most of the 1950s, scandals continued to be revealed concerning the involvement of the NOPD in graft and vice.
 In 1952, the Metropolitan Crime Commission of New Orleans was established as an independent monitor of the NOPD and the Morrison administration's approach to vice.
 State Police Colonel Francis Grevemberg, later a two-time gubernatorial candidate, led a series of high-profile raids on New Orleans gambling establishments that embarrassed Morrison and the NOPD for its inactivity.
 Eventually, retired FBI Agent Aaron M. Kohn was sent from Chicago to investigate NOPD involvement in vice.
 Kohn later recalled:

 After about a year, I began to realize something about the system down here.
 In Chicago, people were generally on one side of the fence or the other—honest or crooked.
 But in Louisiana, there just isn't any fence."

 He soon complained that Morrison was obstructing his efforts.
-In 1955, Morrison forced the mayor to ask for Schuering's resignation.
+In 1955, Morrison forced the mayor to ask for the resignation of Joseph Schuering, the NOPD superintendent implicated in the scandals.